tenhaus/Shoebox-Export/README.md

 And of course, replace the parameters with your export file, and the directory you want to save your photos to.

+If you have any problems you can email chayen@gmail.com